This post aims to teach how to buy and sell crypto assets using GCrypto in GCash.

 How do I send or receive crypto assets in GCrypto?

-Take note that sending and receiving crypto assets has its own risks:
+Take note that sending and receiving crypto assets has its risks:

-- You need to get the address right, as there’s no way to get it back.
+- You need to get the destination address right, as there’s no way to get it back once you get it wrong.

 - You also need to make sure you’re using the proper blockchain to send or receive assets.